 “Not to us, O Lord, not to us but to Your name be the glory because of Your love and faithfulness.”
-The Gentiles were challenging the Israelites about a “silent God.”
-They were looking for a God who kept His word and this time He was nowhere to be found.
+The Gentiles were challenging the Israelites “silent God.”
+They were looking for a God who kept His word, and this time He was nowhere to be found.
 While it is clear that God is in the heavens, what is He doing on earth?
 The Psalmist lives in the present - as we do - and wants to know why God seems unconcerned.
 The Psalmist in this verse wants God to act for God’s sake - “Not to us,” he cries.
 So, what’s the answer?
 Is there one?

 We live in a fallen world.
 Satan is still powerful and active.
 “All things will be new” when He returns.
 And in between now and then, He promises, “Lo, I am with you!”

 Prayer: Father, Your Son did not want to suffer, but He did.
 As You were with Him, we trust you to be with us also.
 Come soon!
 In Jesus’ Name, Amen.

 Scripture For Today: -Not to us, LORD, not to us but to your name be the glory, because of your love and faithfulness.
 Psalm 115:1